nehararora/nnet-jekyll/_posts/2025-02-26-psalm-of-life.markdown

 categories: quotes
 ---

-Art is long, and Time is fleeting,
+Art is long, and Time is fleeting, <br>
-     And our hearts, though stout and brave,
+     And our hearts, though stout and brave, <br>
-Still, like muffled drums, are beating
+Still, like muffled drums, are beating <br>
-     Funeral marches to the grave.
+     Funeral marches to the grave. <br>

 <span class="post-meta">
 &nbsp;&nbsp;&nbsp;&nbsp;-- {{page.content_author}} <br>